Treaty on the Non-Proliferation of Nuclear Weapons: North Korea

 In 2007, reports from Washington suggested that the 2002 CIA reports stating that North Korea was developing an enriched uranium weapons program, which led to North Korea leaving the NPT, had overstated or misread the intelligence.
-On the other hand, even apart from these press allegations, there remains some information in the public record indicating the existence of a uranium effort.
+However, even apart from these press allegations, there remains some information in the public record indicating the existence of a uranium effort.
 Quite apart from the fact that North Korean First Vice Minister Kang Sok-ju at one point admitted the existence of a uranium enrichment program, Pakistan's then-President Musharraf revealed that the A.Q.
 Khan proliferation network had provided North Korea with a number of gas centrifuges designed for uranium enrichment.
 Additionally, press reports have cited U.S. officials to the effect that evidence obtained in dismantling Libya's WMD programs points toward North Korea as the source for Libya's uranium hexafluoride (UF6)—which, if true, would mean that North Korea has a uranium conversion facility for producing feedstock for centrifuge enrichment.
 North Korea formally announced the existence of a uranium enrichment program in September 2009.

 In 2011, after rising tensions over the North Korean nuclear program, the ROKS Cheonan sinking, and the bombardment of Yeonpyeong, North Korea began to express interest in returning to the six-party talks.
 Bilateral negotiations between North Korea and the United States after the death of Kim Jong-il led to the 29 February 2012 "Leap Day Agreement" in which North Korea would agree to allow IAEA inspections and resume the six-party talks.
 However, these diplomatic gains were quickly undercut by launching the Unha-3 rocket, leading the United States to suspend food aid.
 North Korea conducted further nuclear tests in 2013, January 2016, September 2016, and 2017, and announced that it was developing miniaturized warheads and intercontinental ballistic missiles.
-It also claimed that it had successfully thermonuclear weapons in the January 2016 and 2017 tests.
+It also claimed that it had successfully detonated thermonuclear weapons in the January 2016 and 2017 tests.
 The North Korean nuclear weapons development led to the 2017–2018 North Korea crisis which nearly led to war, with both North Korean Supreme Leader Kim Jong-un and US President Donald Trump threatening military action.
 The crisis was averted after a series of meetings between Kim Jong-un, US Secretary of State Mike Pompeo, and South Korean President Moon Jae-in finally culminating with the 2018 North Korea–United States Singapore Summit between Trump and Kim, the first face-to-face meeting between the US and North Korean heads of state.
 The IAEA has called for North Korea to rejoin it and the NPT since 2013.

 Iran

-Iran is a party to the NPT since 1970 but was found in non-compliance with its NPT safeguards agreement, and the status of its nuclear program remains in dispute.
+Iran is a party to the NPT since 1970, but was found in non-compliance with its NPT safeguards agreement, and the status of its nuclear program remains in dispute.
 In November 2003 IAEA Director General Mohamed ElBaradei reported that Iran had repeatedly and over an extended period failed to meet its safeguards obligations under the NPT with respect to: